Weakly asymmetric facilitated exclusion process: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{s:coupling}, we define the FASEP and ASEP and construct a mapping that connects the two.
+In Section~\ref{s:coupling}, we define the FASEP and \mm{half-line} ASEP and construct a mapping that connects the two.
 Section~\ref{s:results} is devoted to the presentation of the Hopf-Cole transform, in terms of which we state our main results on the fluctuations of the particle positions in a weakly asymmetric regime.
-We then provide several preliminary results: first, the existence and uniqueness of the macroscopic SHE with $\delta_0'$ initial condition and Dirichlet boundary condition (Section \ref{sec:proofshe}), and second, some explicit estimates on the discrete heat kernel with diverging Robin boundary condition (Section \ref{sec:heatkernel}).
-Finally, the main convergence results cover two types of initial conditions which require different scalings: the step (resp.\@ derivative of delta) initial condition (Theorem~\ref{thm:conv}) and near-equilibrium initial conditions (Theorem~\ref{t:cvneareq}), which both require new arguments.
+We then provide several preliminary results: first, in Section \ref{sec:proofshe}, the existence and uniqueness of the macroscopic SHE with $\delta_0'$ initial condition and Dirichlet boundary condition ; and second, in Section \ref{sec:heatkernel}, some explicit estimates on the discrete heat kernel with diverging Robin boundary condition \mm{together with \oo{a new killing estimate}}.
+The main convergence results cover two types of initial conditions which require different scalings: the \mm{empty} initial condition (Theorem~\ref{thm:conv}) and near-equilibrium initial conditions (Theorem~\ref{t:cvneareq}), which both require new arguments.
 We actually need the understanding of the latter as an intermediate step towards Theorem~\ref{thm:conv}, so we start by proving Theorem~\ref{t:cvneareq} in Section~\ref{sec:neareq}.
 Our main result, Theorem~\ref{thm:conv} is finally proved in Section~\ref{s:deltaprime}.